Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Many women in Pakistan are reluctant to get screened early for breast cancer due to social taboos about female bodies.
-By the time they are diagnosed, it is often too late.
+Many women in Pakistan are reluctant to get screened early for breast cancer because of social taboos about female bodies.
+By the time cancers are diagnosed, it is often too late.

-Pakistan has one of the highest rates of breast cancer in Asia, and trends suggest this is likely to increase unless more is done to remove barriers on early screening.
+Pakistan has one of the highest rates of breast cancer in Asia, and trends suggest that this is likely to increase unless more is done to remove barriers to early screening.

-An estimated 40,000 women die each year in Pakistan due to breast cancer, and 83,000 are diagnosed with the disease, according to the Shaukat Khanum Research Center in Lahore.
+An estimated 40,000 women die each year in Pakistan from breast cancer, and 83,000 are diagnosed with the disease, according to the Shaukat Khanum Research Center in Lahore.

 Health care experts attribute this high mortality rate to lack of screening and treatment centers.